Plate Lunch 101

 Here are our family favorites:

 Boneless, gravy on the rice--Two humongous chicken pieces, katsu cooked, with lovely brown gravy smothered over the rice and chicken.
 2 scoops of rice, macaroni salad.
 You and a friend will drift into a contented food coma after this.
-Around $6.00, easily feeds two.
+Easily feeds two.

 Grace's Inn (aka Grace's)